Many of you know that it is vital to improve customer centricity today. You must put the customer clearly at the heart of your business.

 I hope this list has helped you to define a few areas that need revision in your organisation.
 Even actioning just one of them will improve your customer centricity.
 Of course doing them all will ensure that your customer is really at the heart of your business, as well as in the hearts of all your employees.

-If you would like to know just how customer centric you are today, why not complete the C³C Evaluator?
+If you would like to know just how customer centric you are today, why not complete the C3C Evaluator™?
 It will help you to identify where you are today as well as how to prioritise any needed changes in your organisation.
-Become a C³C Member and you can use the tool for FREE.

-For more information on making your organisation more customer centric, please check out all C³Centricity solutions and training at https://www.c3centricity.com/
+For more information on making your organisation more customer centric, please check out C3Centricity for additional inspiring articles and then contact us here:

 C³Centricity.com uses images from Dreamstime.com